Do you often manipulate images as part of your daily job?

 Nautilus is a file manager used by GNOME and several other desktop environments.
 It provides a simple and integrated way to manage your files and applications.

 This file manager lets you organize your files into folders.
 This is similar to “File Explorer” in Windows.

 How to Install Nautilus Image Converter Plugin?

-There are many Nautilus plugins that enhance its capabilities.
-They are not installed by default, but you can choose to install them according to your needs.
+There are many Nautilus plugins that enhances its capabilities.
+They are not installed by default, but you can choose to install them as per your needs.

-We are going to install a plugin called Image Manipulator,, which allows you to rotate or resize images by right-clicking on an image.
+We are going to install a plugin called Image Manipulator,, which allows you to rotate or resize the images by a right-click on the image.

-Run the command below to see if your Linux system uses Nautilus File Manager.
+Please run the command below to find out if your Linux system is using Nautilus File Manager:

 $ nautilus --version GNOME nautilus 3.36.3